PauloPortugal/dropwizard-guice-jpa/README.md

 # Dropwizard Guice and JPA application

-This a RESTful Dropwizard application, to provide an example on how to integrate JPA in Dropwizard, using dependency injection.
+This a dockerized RESTful Dropwizard application, to provide an example on how to integrate JPA in Dropwizard, using dependency injection.
 The example is a simple RESTful interface to easily manage a task planner.

 - using [Dropwizard](https://dropwizard.github.io/dropwizard/) v1.1.0 framework